How diet changes can help reduce the symptoms of endometriosis

 In addition, a large percentage of women are noticeably zinc-deficient and some animals ingest copper-containing formulae which makes this balance even worse because copper is antagonistic to zinc.
 Copper also keeps estrogen levels high.
 Interestingly, copper is used in birth control pills as copper helps control the ovulation cycle.

-You are strongly advised to go organic and eat white meat or oily fish to obtain your protein.
-Some women are OK when eating grass-fed beef, but for many red meat can set off symptoms of pain and inflammation
+You are strongly advised to go organic or eat white meat or oily fish to obtain your protein.
+Some women are OK when eating grass-fed beef, but for many red meat can set off symptoms of pain and inflammation.

 To sum up

-The advice and recipes in the book are the bottom line, based on ingredients and recipes that are best suited to a diet to help reduce the pain and inflammation of endometriosis.
+The advice and recipes in this book are the bottom line, based on ingredients and nutrition tips that are best suited to help reduce the pain and inflammation of endometriosis - with over 250 recipes

 The advice in the book also includes: